sushimariojp/wisp-server/README.md

-# wisp
-まずお使いの端末にnodejsを入れましょう(replit,codespace,を使う人は最初から入ってます)そんでこのリポジトリをダウンロード/複製してください

-そんでwisp-proxyのディレクトリに移動して

-そんでターミナルに

-npm install (termuxを使う人はnpm install --ignore-scripts)　うってから
+go to /wisp-proxy directory

+type this command in terminal↓

+npm i
-node index.js　うつ
+node index.js

-ターミナルに[wisp serverが実行されました]って出れば成功だよ

-適当に書いたからなんかわからなかったら聞いてね